 It has been obtained as a red crystalline solid that dissolves in water to give red solutions.
 It is a coordination complex of cobalt.
 The cobalt atom in vitamin B12 is placed on the center of a corrin ligand which is further bound by a benzimidazole ligand and adenosyl group given above the picture.

 The different values of molecular weight are obtained by the ebullioscopic and X-ray methods.
 Therefore, vitamin B12 is the collection of chemical compounds which are different molecular weights.
 All these chemical compounds are similar structures and show vitamin activity in the biological system.

-- In cyanocobalamin, adenosyl ligand is replaced by cyanide group.
+- In cyanocobalamin, the adenosyl ligand is replaced by the cyanide group.